makersacademy/airport_challenge/README.md

 * planes that have taken off cannot take off again without landing first
 * planes that have taken off should no longer be in the hanger
 * planes that are landed cannot land again
-* planes that are landed must be in an airport
+* planes that are landed must be in airport

 ### Domain Model